tsawler/goblender-docs/users.md

 Note that you cannot, for obvious reasons, lock yourself out of the system, so the button to do so **does not appear** when you are looking at **your own account**.

+## Deleting a user

+To delete a user, simply click the red "Delete" button, and answer yes to the confirmation dialog that appears.